NW Innovation Works

-NW Innovation Works (Northwest Innovation Works or NWIW) is a company proposing methanol refineries in the Pacific Northwest region.
+NW Innovation Works (Northwest Innovation Works or NWIW) is an American company proposing methanol refineries in the Pacific Northwest region.
 The company refers to itself as a clean tech company.

 Company history

 The company was founded in 2011 by the Pan-Pacific Energy Corp, owned by Shanghai Bi Ke Clean Energy Technology Co., Ltd, the private equity arm of the government-owned Chinese Academy of Sciences, and BP, who later sold their share of the company.
-Johnson Matthey joined in 2015, and by 2016 a shareholder was Stonepeak Partners, a private equity firm managing over $5 billion in equity in 2016.
+Johnson Matthey joined in 2015, and by 2016, a shareholder was Stonepeak Partners, a private equity firm managing over $5 billion in equity in 2016.

 The natural gas feedstock, typically produced by fracking and supplied through the Northwest Pipeline, would go through a methane reforming process to produce liquid methane, which would be shipped to Dalian, China for plastics production.

 Proposed facilities

 Tacoma, Washington

 After lobbying on a 2013 Chinese trade mission by Washington State's governor Jay Inslee, NWIW announced plans to build "the world's largest methanol plant" in Tacoma, Washington, at the site of a former Kaiser Aluminum smelter.
 The plant was announced in 2014 and canceled in 2016 after protests and lawsuits.